amqp-node/amqplib/channel_api.md

 sent the closing handshake; or, if the underlying stream (e.g., socket) has closed.

+In the case of a server-initiated shutdown _or_ an error, the `'close'` handler will be supplied with an error indicating the cause.
+You can ignore this if you don't care why the connection closed; or, you can test it with `require('amqplib/lib/connection').isFatalError(err)` to see if it was a crash-worthy error.

 `#on('error', function (err) {...})`

-Emitted if the connection closes for any reason other than `#close` being called; such reasons include:
+Emitted if the connection closes for a reason other than `#close` being called or a graceful server-initiated close; such reasons
+include:

  * a protocol transgression the server detected (likely a bug in this library)
  * a server error
  * a network error
  * the server thinks the client is dead due to a missed heartbeat

- * a human closed the connection with an admin tool
+A graceful close may be initiated by an operator (e.g., with an admin tool), or if the server is shutting down; in this case, no `'error'` event will be emitted.

 `'close'` will also be emitted, after `'error'`.